 Table 04: Project Expenditure Comparison

-The below graph displays a comparison of the planned labour hours (in red) and the actual hours carried out during the project (shown in blue).
+The graph in Figure 01 displays a comparison of the planned labour hours (in red) and the actual hours carried out during the project (shown in blue).
 From the graph it is shown that there are two phases which where inaccurately forecasted.
 The project team only required 43% of the anticpated programing and testing hours and exceeded the design phase hours by almost 6 times.